downplay/downright/README.md

 A handler to be called when the button is clicked.
 Will be passed the Synthetic Event object provided by React when the button is clicked.

-`to: string`
+`href: string`

-URL to navigate to when clicking on the link.
-The Link component from `react-router-dom` will be used.
+URL to navigate to when clicking on a link.

 `menu: array|function`